Greensboro College: Athletics

 The Pride's athletic program competes in the NCAA's Division III and the USA South Athletic Conference.
-It offers 17 intercollegiate sports.
+It offers 19 intercollegiate sports.
 Men's sports include baseball, basketball, football, golf, lacrosse, soccer, swimming, wrestling and tennis.
-Women's sports include basketball, golf, lacrosse, soccer, softball, swimming, tennis and volleyball.
+Women's sports include basketball, cross country, golf, lacrosse, soccer, softball, swimming, tennis, triathlon, and volleyball.

 The men's golf team has twice won the Division III national championship, in 2000 and 2011.

-The men's soccer team was NCAA Division III runner-up in 1989 when they lost 2–0 to Elizabethtown College.
+The women's basketball team won the USA South Conference championship, earning an NCAA Division III tournament bid in 2023.
 Women's soccer saw one of their own players, Mercedes Bauzá, chosen to play for the Puerto Rico women's national football team in 2018.

 As of the beginning of the 2011–2012 school year, 77 Pride student-athletes had been named All-Americans and 26 had been named Academic All-Americans.

 Middle College

 Greensboro College Middle College (GMC) is a high school program on the campus of Greensboro College located in Greensboro, North Carolina.
 It schools the 11th and 12th grades, and allows students to finish their high school career while earning college credit.
 GMC's main focus is to provide a more flexible learning environment for students previously unsuccessful or dissatisfied with traditional high school.
-As of the 2011–2012 school year, there are about 120 students enrolled.